jordanbrist/MART441-WebTech/HW7/readme.md

-# Homework 6
+# Homework 7
 ## Jordan Brist

-This week was challenging for me due to the sheer amount of variables and different things to keep track of.
-If one thing is named improperly or mistyped then the whole thing goes awry which is extremely frustrating.
+This week looked like it was going to be fairly easy but I struggled with it more than I thought I would.
+I tried making a toString with multiple objects inside similar to the one used in the example from "An Example using Classes and Objects" on the website.
+However, I couldn't figure out how to get things to display properly so I opted to split it up.